 The primary metric for assessing our training was accuracy, defined as the fraction of all correctly classified instances with respect to the total number of instances.
-Baseline accuracy (the minimally acceptable level of accuracy) for each disorder was determined by a naïve algorithm that always predicted the disordered class (Baseline accuracy = $\frac{Spect_D}{Spect_N}$, where Spect_D is the total number of disordered frames, and Spect_N is the total number of normal frames).
-Table I lists the baseline accuracies for each diagnostic group.
+Baseline accuracy (the minimally acceptable level of accuracy) for each disorder was determined by a naïve algorithm that always predicted the disordered class (Baseline accuracy = $\frac{Spect_D}{Spect_N+Spect_D}$, where Spect_D is the total number of disordered frames, and Spect_N is the total number of normal frames).
+Table 2 lists the baseline accuracies for each diagnostic group.
 The accuracy of the model in the validation set provides an estimate of the model's performance with new data.
+In the ideal case, the accuracies of the training and validation sets should be similar.

 Another important metric for training deep learning models is the loss function, which measures the difference between model predictions and the real values obtained from the binary classification task.
 Generally, high accuracy values should correspond to low loss values.
 To compare results between models, the presented values of the loss function have been normalized to values between 0 and 1.
-In the ideal case, the accuracies and losses of the training and validation sets for each epoch should be similar, indicating an absence of overfitting.